cloudfoundry-attic/cf-docs-deprecated/content/faq.md

 $ grep -i -r proxy .
 ```

+### What runtimes are supported on CloudFoundry.com (beta)?

+Use the vmc runtimes command to view the complete list of supported runtimes ($vmc runtimes)

 ### What are the account, application and service limits for my CloudFoundry.com (beta) account?